 whICH foods CONTAIN SALICYLATES?

 Salicylates are generally found in foods derived from plants.
-So most fruits and fruit juices and many vegetables contain salicylates as well as all herbs and spices, pepper, most nuts and seeds, and fruit flavoured foods such as fruit flavoured lollies, peppermint and mint flavours, honey, tea, herbal teas and coffee.
+Salicylates are the plants' chemicals that act as their immune system- reducing risk of pathogens invading.
+Most fruits and fruit juices and many vegetables contain varying amounts of salicylates as well as herbs and spices, pepper, most nuts and seeds, and fruit flavoured foods such as fruit flavoured lollies, peppermint and mint flavours, honey, tea, herbal teas and coffee.

 Many non food items such as mint tooth paste, and many personal hygiene and cleaning products that have a fragrance.
 If you have ever been overwhelmed by the strong perfume fragrances in the perfume section then you are having a salicylate overdose.
 Many people sensitive to salicylates find that they are very sensitive to fragrances, the smells of strong washing powder, fragrant candles and many other chemicals in the environment.